 While the Department of Internal Affairs “reserves the right to interview all applicants”, very few applicants are actually called to one.
 You will however be required to attend a citizenship ceremony.

-To see whether you’re likely to satisfy the requirements for New Zealand Citizenship you can use the online ‘citizenship calculation tool’.
+To see whether you’re likely to satisfy the requirements for New Zealand Citizenship you can check your eligibility on the Govt.nz website.

 To help ensure you send the right documents when you apply, the Department of Internal Affairs has various Guide Sheets.
 They also have useful information on how to get documents from overseas if you don’t have the originals.